Home composting

 Healthier herbs and vegetables

-Compost is excellent for growing herbs such as chives, parsley and mint.
+Compost is ideal for herbs such as chives, parsley and mint.
+Crumble compost around their base to encourage healthy, leafy growth.

 Feeding your lawn

-Dressing your lawn with compost helps young grass take root and can make your garden heathlier and greener.
+Dressing your lawn with compost helps young grass take root and improves overall lawn health.

 For further information and tips on composting, please visit recycle now's compost page.